jrpotter/notebook/notes/algorithms/binary-search.md

 %%ANKI
 Basic
-In binary search, when could using floor for midpoint calculations yield different answers than ceiling?
+In `BINARY_SEARCH`, when could using floor for midpoint calculations yield different answers than ceiling?
 Back: When there exist duplicate members.
 Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
 <!--ID: 1708174545522-->